Mikhail Malyshev: Imprisonment and release

-Release from prison
+Release from prison and death

 In early 2022, several of Malyshev's acquaintances claimed that he had become institutionalized and supposedly would confess to additional murders so he could receive a new sentence and be kept in prison, but this never occurred.
 After serving 23 years in prison, Malyshev was released in October 2022 and returned to his apartment on Marshal Rybalko Street.
 His release caused great outrage from the public, thanks to which his life and crimes received renewed attention from the Russian media.

-Since his return to Perm, Malyshev has refused to talk to journalists and has avoided publicity.
+After returning to Perm, Malyshev refused to talk to journalists and avoided publicity.
 His release caused a moral panic among some residents, leading to allegations that residents of his apartment building were collecting signatures to have him evicted since there was a school and a kindergarten near the building; however, these claims remain unconfirmed.
-Law enforcement officials have stated that there is currently no legal basis to evict Malyshev since he is the registered owner of the apartment, has served his sentence in full and regularly reports his status to the local police.
+Law enforcement officials stated that there was no legal basis to evict Malyshev since he was the registered owner of the apartment, had served his sentence in full and regularly reported his status to the local police.

+Malyshev died in Perm on 19 December 2025, at the age of 60.

-In the media and culture
+In media and culture

 Malyshev's crimes were covered on an episode of Frank Confessions (Russian: Чистосердечное признание) in 2005.